EricYJA/kickstart/README.md

 # kickstart
-This is the repo for my previous learning stuff.
+This includes some really messed up code of my kickstart trials of using C, Python and Java.